About This Course

 Law affects all of our lives and the knowledge of law increases our understanding of the society and the world in which we live.
-This Law with Politics programme provides a liberal education in Law combined with another discipline, to promote such an awareness and to allow those who so wish to progress to careers in the legal professions.
+This Law with Politics programme provides a quality education in Law combined with another discipline, to promote such an awareness and to allow those who so wish, to progress to careers in the legal professions.

 Approximately two-thirds of the curriculum will focus on Law and one-third on Politics.
 All our LLB degrees have been accredited by the Law Society and the Bar Council as Qualifying Law Degrees (QLD).
 This status denotes that Bangor LLB graduates have completed the academic stage of training for the legal professions in England and Wales, and may enter directly onto Legal Practice Courses (LPC) to become solicitors or the Bar Professional Training Course (BPTC) to become barristers.